0cjs/sedoc/8bit/msx/bastech.md

 Tokenized integer values are always positive; the non-tokenized `+` or `-` prefix determines the sign.
 There is no tokenization for `&B` numbers.

-Keyword token lists are available in the [scanned Japanese][thj.tok] and [machine-readable English][the.tok] MSX2 Technical Handbooks, without the following omissions and corrections:
+Keyword token lists are available in the [scanned Japanese][2thj.tok] and [machine-readable English][2the.tok] MSX2 Technical Handbooks, without the following omissions and corrections:
 - `REM` is tokenized as just `8F` (not `3A 8F`).
 - Apostrophe `'` also serves to introduce a comment and does not require a